This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Conclusion

-- Pumpkin is a type of winter squash that is technically a fruit.
-It’s an excellent source of vitamin A, plus supplies you with vitamins C and E, fiber, potassium, manganese, and more.
+- Pumpkins are a type of winter squash and are technically fruits.
+They’re an excellent source of vitamin A, plus supply you with vitamins C and E, fiber, potassium, manganese, and more.

 - Pumpkin nutrition can help support healthy eyes/vision, skin, a strong immune system, and cardiovascular, digestive and skeletal health.